Spanish Recipe, Ham and cheese croquetas

 To make the croquetas, melt the butter in a medium saucepan and gently fry the onion for 3 mins or until lightly coloured.
 Stir in the flour and cook for 30 secs.
 Gradually add the milk, stirring constantly, and cook over a low heat for 5 mins until thick and glossy.
 Stir in the ham, cheese, mustard and cream, and season to taste.
 Cook for 1 min more until the cheese melts, stirring constantly, this should now be a thick mixture.

 Roll each of the croquetas lightly in flour, then in egg before coating in breadcrumbs, if you want them extra crispy repeat the egg and breadcrumb coating process.
 Place on a baking tray lined with baking parchment.
-Use the remaining breadcrumbs to top up the bowl halfway through the coating process.
 Chill for 30 mins

 Meanwhile, make the tomato chilli jam.
 Put all the ingredients in a large saucepan and bring to a gentle simmer.
 Cover loosely with a lit and cook for 50 mins - 1 hr, stirring occasionally, until thick and glossy.
 Leave to cool before serving.